Skip to main content

 Emmett Till resonates with me personally on many levels: as a Black man, as a father, and as a historian.
 When I was contemplating the content of the National Museum of African American History and Culture, I knew that Emmett’s story must be central to it, not just because it was a tragedy that had helped create a historic movement, but also because I had an important promise to keep.

-An honest telling of history, including the parts that are distasteful, allows us to look at our past in a richer and more meaningful way.
+An honest telling of history, including the events that are deeply disturbing, allows us to look at our past in a richer and more meaningful way.

 During my tenure at the Chicago Historical Society, I had the great fortune to meet Mrs. Till-Mobley.
 She was gracious in spending time with me, allowing me to hear firsthand what she had gone through, and recounting her memories of her son.
 Just before her death in 2003, she spoke to me about how she had carried the burden of Emmett’s death and the meaning of his loss for nearly 50 years.
 She was tired.
 She wondered who would carry that burden of history and the weight of his memory when she was gone.
 I knew that this was a direct appeal to me and to the entire historical community to ensure that Emmett and countless other victims of racial terror would never be forgotten.